yast/skelcd-control-openSUSE-LangAddOn/control/README.md

 Add-On Products:
 ----------------

-File `add-on-installation.xml` is an extension for adding a workflow to the Language Add-On Product.
-It should be saved under the root directory of the add-on product as `installation.xml`.
+File `installation.xml` is an extension for adding a workflow to the Language Add-On Product.
+It should be saved under the root directory of the add-on product.

 Currently it uses these clients:
   - inst_language_add-on